-Each scenarios has been carefully considered, and where possible we anonymise and aggregate data before providing it to third parties.
-Some of these scenarios may not apply to you, depending on how you or your Institution(s) use Grok Learning.
+Each scenario has been carefully considered, and where possible we anonymise and aggregate data before providing it to third parties.
+Some of these scenarios may not apply to you, depending on how you or your Institution(s) use Grok.

 7.1.
 Your Verified Teachers

-If you are a student who belongs to one or more Institutions, we will share your Personal Information and Learning Data with all Verified Teachers at your Institution.
-A Verified Teacher was most likely responsible for creating your account in the first place.
+If you are a student who belongs to one or more Institutions, we will share your Personal Information and Learning Data with all Verified Teachers at your Institution(s).

 Note: any Verified Teacher at your Institution can access your Personal Information and Learning Data.